NrsSystems/docs/digital-displays/views-management.md

 _Day Display, Hour Display, Minute Display, Second Display:_ These options let you display and specify the singular and plural forms of words to go with the countdown.
 You can use these options to customize the display text to a particular language or multiple languages.
 Alternately, select **Image** to choose from the list of available images.

 ### Google Photos album
 The Google Photos album allows you to choose images from your own Google Photos account to show on a display, automatically cycling through the chosen pieces.
+To use this view, first you will need to link a Google Photos account to your XSPONSE account.
+On the **Users** menu in the upper right of the dashboard, select **Profile**.
+In the Profile pane, under _Linked Accounts_, select **Connect to Google Photos**.
+A Google sign-in webpage will appear, asking you to choose an account.
+Choose the account (signing in if prompted), and on the next page select **Allow** to confirm that you want to provide xsponse.com access to your Google Photos library.
+Once you authorize the connection, your XSPONSE profile pane will reload with Google Photos listed as a linked account.

 _Description:_ Add a simple text description of the gallery, which is how it will be listed in the Views table.

-_Google Photos Account:_ Enter your Google Photos account.
+_Google Photos Account:_ Once you have linked a Google Photos account, it will be listed in this field.
+If you have linked more than one Google Photos account, you can select this field to choose which one to use.

 _Album:_ Select the album from your Google Photos account to use as the source for images.